caojoshua-self-guided-courses/StanfordCS231n/README.md

 I am going through the assignments and reading some of the course notes.
 These are not full solutions.
 I'm skipping some of the non-coding questions in the notebooks that I don't feel like answering, and I am not putting much energy the training related exercieses, resulting in lower validation and test accuracies.
 I am primarily focusing on better understanding the algorithms.

+I provided some of my thoughts on the course in `/notes.md`.

 ## Setup
 I am working on these locally, and not on google colab as the course recommends.
 I have changed the first box in each notebook to download datsets locally.